Deafness In Dogs and Cats

 • If your dog is easily startled, try training them to respond calmly in the way you want – just as if you were teaching them to sit or lay down.
 One way you can do this is by walking quietly behind them, touching them gently on the back and if they turn around calmly, you can pop a treat in their mouth as a reward.

-5. Not all deafness is permanent
+5. Not all deafness in cats and dogs is permanent

 In some cases, the cause of deafness may be the result of something curable.
 Some of these situations include: